20 of the Most Expensive Steaks You Can Order and 1 You Can't

 Where: Fleur by Hubert Keller in Las Vegas

-When you put $100 worth of wagyu beef into a burger, we're sorry, but you're turning a really expensive steak into a burger.
-We're going to flex the rules big time for this burger from the Mandalay Bay casino's restaurant not only because it's a $100 patty, but because it's served with foie gras, truffles, and a bottle of 1995 Petrus that would be worth $5,000 on its own.
-Shockingly, it's an off-menu item.
+For whatever reasons, Fleur closed in 2023, but it's still worth a posthumous mention given the sums involved.
+They would put $100 worth of wagyu beef into a burger.
+This meal from the Mandalay Bay casino's restaurant was notable not only because of its $100 patty, but because it was served with foie gras, truffles, and a bottle of 1995 Petrus that could be worth $5,000 on its own.
+Shockingly, it was an off-menu item.